Recon-Fuzz/recon-docs/src/oss/abi_to_mock.md

 # ABI to Mock

-Given an ABI file generate a mock with functions that allow to set the return value of all view functions
+Given an ABI file generate a mock with functions that allow setting the return value of all view functions.

 [https://github.com/Recon-Fuzz/abi-to-mock](https://github.com/Recon-Fuzz/abi-to-mock)